 This taco soup recipe, given to me by a friend years ago, has become a favorite that I've passed along to my siblings, my mom, and to friends who taste this soup and then demand the recipe!

-Although the list of ingredients might seem long, they come together very quickly, and then you can leave the pot to simmer on the stove.
+Although the list of ingredients might seem long, they come together very quickly and then you can leave the pot to simmer on the stove.
 On a chilly day, this is the perfect soup if you're looking for something that's hearty, tasty, warm, and comforting.
-It’s even better after the first day—as the flavors have a chance to settle and blend into each other.
+It’s even better after the first day, as the flavors have had a chance to settle and blend into each other.

 - 1 lb. ground beef

 - 1 medium onion, chopped

 - 1 pkg. taco seasoning

 - Doritos (or similar type of tortilla chip)

 - Brown ground beef in pan with chopped onions.